varlardohaeris/emacs-archives/melpa/ivy-posframe-readme.txt

 ** What is ivy-posframe

-ivy-posframe is a ivy extension, which let ivy use posframe to show its candidate menu.
+ivy-posframe is an ivy extension, which lets ivy use posframe to show its candidate menu.

 NOTE: ivy-posframe requires Emacs 26 and do not support mouse